heavywatal/practice-py/README.md

     % git commit -m "Create Individual class #2"
     % git status
     ```
-    Don't forget to include the issue id in your comment.
+    Please include the issue tag in your comment.

-1. Check `upstream` again.
-    Merge and rebase if necessary.
+1. Check `upstream` again, merge it to your `master`, and rebase the task branch if necessary:
     ```sh
+    % git fetch upstream
+    ##### if any updates are available
     % git checkout master
-    % git status
-    % git fetch upstream
     % git merge upstream/master
     % git status
-    % git checkout issue-14-fitness
+    % git checkout issue-2-individual
     % git rebase -i master
     ```

 1. Push the commit to your `origin`:
     ```sh
-    % git push origin issue-14-fitness
+    % git push origin issue-2-individual
     ```

-1. Send "Pull Request" with the button on your GitHub page
+1. Send "Pull Request" from your GitHub page
     ([Kazuki526](https://github.com/Kazuki526/practice-py), [hamazaki1990](https://github.com/hamazaki1990/practice-py)).
+    Check commit log and diffs before submission.
+    Comments and questions are welcomed.

+1. You can commit and push again to your branch if you want to fix something.

-1. Your PR will be corrected and merged to [heavywatal/practice-py](https://github.com/heavywatal/practice-py).
+1. The PR will be corrected and merged to [heavywatal/practice-py](https://github.com/heavywatal/practice-py).
+    You can move on to the next task before the PR merging.
+    Go back to the step 1.